tldr-pages/tldr/pages/common/mmv.md

 # mmv

-> Move and rename files in bulk
+> Move and rename files in bulk.

 - Rename all files with a certain extension to a different extension: